Post Graduate Certificate Courses

 • Identify and measure the Common Bile Duct

-• Recognise gallbladder pathology including calculi, acute and chronic cholecystitis and gallbladder polyps
+• Evaluate the gallbladder for pathology including calculi, acute and chronic cholecystitis and polyps

 • Identify and measure the pancreatic duct